-Evergreens are known for their ability to survive winter, but they aren’t the only ones!
+Evergreens are known for their ability to survive winter, but they aren’t the only cold-tolerant, frost-resistant plants out there!
 Leafy vegetables like cabbage, lettuce, kale, collards, and chard can tolerate some frost.
-Early-spring blooming flowers like crocus, snowdrop, and primrose can all survive the winter, and pansies are particularly resilient.
-Violas, hostas, heuchera, iris, lily of the valley, cyclamen, and phlox also tolerate frost and provide some visual interest, as do catmint, baptista, sedum, and peonies.
+Early spring blooming flowers like crocus, snowdrop, and primrose can all survive the winter, and pansies are especially resilient.
+Violas, hostas, heuchera, irises, lily of the valley, cyclamen, and phlox also tolerate frost and provide some visual interest, as do catmint, baptista, sedum, and peonies.

 Protecting your plants from the cold may seem unnecessary, since wild plants don’t get protection, but this isn’t entirely true.
-Plants in the wild may be protected by leaf litter, other nearby plants, or may simply grow somewhere with a mild winter.
+Plants in the wild may be protected by leaf litter or other nearby plants, or they may simply grow somewhere with a mild winter.

 For many plants, a thick layer of leaf mulch will do just fine to keep them warm.
 It insulates the roots and nourishes the plant as it breaks down.
-If the cold weather is only expected to last a short time, like an unexpected last frost before spring, you can cover smaller plants over with leaf mulch entirely.
-Just be sure to uncover them once the cold has passed, or else they may suffocate.
+If you only expect the cold weather to last a short time, like an unexpected last frost before spring, you can cover smaller plants over with leaf mulch entirely.
+Just be sure to uncover them once the cold has passed or else they may suffocate.
 However, if you have plants that are more cold-sensitive, leaf mulch may not be enough.

 A sheet of plastic or fabric secured over your garden helps keep heat in and cold out.
 Secure the sheet on the edges so it doesn’t blow away, but make sure it isn’t touching the plants.
-You can prop it up in the middle with stakes for larger plants, or large rocks for smaller ones.
-This is essentially a blanket fort for your garden!
-Any material will do, but if it is going to rain or snow, keep in mind that most fabrics will absorb water, freeze, and become stiff.
+You can prop it up in the middle with stakes for larger plants, or you can use large rocks for smaller plants.
+This is essentially a blanket fort for your garden.
+Any material will do, but if it’s going to rain or snow, keep in mind that most fabrics will absorb water, freeze, and become stiff.

-Hopefully, this helps set you at ease and makes your cold-weather gardening just a bit easier.
-No matter where you live, gardening can adapt to fit your home and way of life.
+Hopefully, this helps set your mind at ease and makes your cold-weather gardening just a bit easier.
+No matter where you live, you can adapt your gardening practices to fit your home and way of life.
 It may be getting chilly for you, but now you can keep your plants nice and comfy.